pamosima/network-mcp-docker-suite/README.md

 # For Splunk MCP server (if using --profile splunk or --profile all)
 cp splunk-mcp-server/.env.example splunk-mcp-server/.env
 nano splunk-mcp-server/.env

-# For IOS XE MCP server (if using --profile ios-xe or --profile all)
-cp ios-xe-mcp-server/.env.example ios-xe-mcp-server/.env
-nano ios-xe-mcp-server/.env
 ```

 > 💡 **Tip**: Only configure the `.env` files for the servers you plan to deploy.
 For example, if you only need Meraki integration, you only need to configure `meraki-mcp-server/.env`.